hamidgholami/terraform_lab/practice-questions/README.md

        version = "0.1.0"
      }
      terraform init command will download and cache any modules referenced by a configuration.
+     ```
-     1. What is the syntax for referencing a registry module?
+128. What is the syntax for referencing a registry module?
+     ```txt
      <NAMESPACE>/<NAME>/<PROVIDER>
      // for example
      module "consul" {
        source = "hashicorp/consul/aws"
        version = "0.1.0"
      }
+     ```
-     1. What is the syntax for referencing a private registry module?
+129. What is the syntax for referencing a private registry module?
+       ```txt
        <HOSTNAME>/<NAMESPACE>/<NAME>/<PROVIDER>
        // for example
        module "vpc" {
             source = "app.terraform.io/example_corp/vpc/aws"
             version = "0.9.3"
         }
        ```
-128. The terraform recommends that all modules must follow semantic versioning.
+130. The terraform recommends that all modules must follow semantic versioning.
 Is this true?
      ```txt
      True
      ```
-129. What is a Terraform Module?
+131. What is a Terraform Module?
      ```txt
      A Terraform module is a set of Terraform configuration files in a single directory.
 Even a simple configuration consisting of a single directory with one or more .tf files is a module.
      ```
-130. Why do we use modules for?
+132. Why do we use modules for?
      ```txt
      * Organize configuration
      * Encapsulate configuration